skynet-guide/docs/docs/about/faq.en.md

   Spent funds are funds that have already been signed off in the payment channel with the host(see <a href="/guides/sia/renting/introduction.html">renting</a>).
 These are funds that have been spent and the host now effectively has, assuming they can provide a storage proof in the proof window.

   <h3>Unspent funds-Allocated</h3>
   These funds are funds that have been locked into a contract and have been not been spent yet.
-These are put here because you needs funds to use on the fly when adding more storage or paying for download bandwidth.
+These are put here because you need funds to use on the fly when adding more storage or paying for download bandwidth.
 But if these aren’t ever spent, they will get returned at the end of the contract period.

   <h3>Unspent funds-Unallocated</h3>
   This is where the issues mostly arise.
 If this section goes unfunded, new contracts cannot be formed and heavily used contracts cannot be refilled.
 This causes a myriad of issues with the renter so make sure to keep the unallocated category topped off by routinely checking it and upping the allowance as need be.